 To help our founders build their businesses efficiently, we’ve developed a structured, 3.5 month Core Program that has been proven to help pre-seed entrepreneurs get to traction and funding.
 It was created using Silicon Valley best practices and input from hundreds of successful technology entrepreneurs from across the globe, and has been improved every year since 2009 based on the real-world performance of our Alumni worldwide.

-Each week in the program, participating Founders attend an in-person 3+ hour "Feedback Session" to pitch the Mentors and receive training, evaluation, and feedback.
+Each week in the program, participating Founders attend a 3+ hour "Feedback Session" to pitch the Mentors and receive training, evaluation, and feedback.
 After each session, our Founders then build their businesses for the rest of the week through a series of practical and challenging Business-Building Sprints, Office Hours, and group meetings.

 What Happens During Each Feedback Session?